New York Kennedy JFK Airport Terminal Map

 International Arrivals: Unless you have gone through US customs clearance by participating airports in Canada and the Caribbean, you need to go through passport check, retrieve checked bags, go through customs clearance and - if transferring to another flight - re-check-in bag (the tag should indicate layover and final destination Airport Codes).

-During second phase 11 more gates & a long connector beetween T2 & T4 are to be completed mid-2015, whereupon Delta is to be its sole occupant.
+During second phase, 11 more B gates & a long connector between T2 & T4 are to be completed by mid-2015, whereupon Delta is to be sole occupant of T4, but intends to still use some of its current T2 flights and transfer others.

-The spacious & spectatular new Delta Sky Club can be reached by discreet door around gate B32 via escalator up to its lobby & receiption desk .
+The Concourse level with Concourse A - gates A3, A5, and Concourse B - gates B20-B41.
+The new Delta Sky Club can be reached by discreet door around gate B32 via escalator up to its lobby & reception desk .

 NOTE: Construction started to expand T5 on three levels (at former T6 site), which is to accommodate wide-body aircraft and add customs facilities.
 Three existing gates will be converted into international arrivals and three new ones will be added.
 Other additions to the terminal include an International Arrivals Hall with U.S. Custom and Border Protection, Federal Inspection Services (FIS) and two new baggage claim belts.The project is to be completed by 2015.

-Terminal 8 of JFK Airport (with B & C gates) is presently a major Oneworld hub, with American Airlines being the major carrier.
+Terminal 8 of JFK Airport with Concourses B & C is presently a major Oneworld hub, with American Airlines being the major carrier.
 (Some of Oneworld airlines operating at T7, also operate at T8).
-It is currently served by Air Berlin, American, American Eagle, Finnair, LAN, Malev, Qatar, Royal Jordanian, TAM & US Airways..
+It is currently served by Air Berlin, American, American Eagle, Finnair, LAN, Malev, Qatar, Royal Jordanian, TAM & US Airways.

-The Arrivals level houses customs clearance, baggage claim, ground & transportation information & hotel phones.
+The Arrivals level houses customs clearance, baggage claim, Information counter, ground & transportation information & hotel phones.

 NOTE: Terminal improvements & shifting of airlines are under consideration.